sloppycoder/sample-api-svc/README.md

 * Use [Skaffold](https://skaffold.dev/) to automate build and deployment for development cycles

 ### Prerequisites
-Install (minikube)[https://minikube.sigs.k8s.io/], and have docker binary available locally.
-Docker binary is only required for skaffold and does not require the docker daemon to be running.
+Install (Minikube)[https://minikube.sigs.k8s.io/], and have docker binary available locally.
+The default configuration uses docker but use podman also works.
 Then enable to private registry

 ```shell script
 minikube addons enable registry